Duration & Fees

-Today Swakopmund is reached.
+Today the tour heads for Swakopmund via Spitzkoppe.
 Founded by the Germans in 1892, their colonial influence is still evident today.
 Swakopmund has a selection of excellent coffee shops, restaurants and bars as well as many arts and crafts shops selling Namibian curios.
 There are fine beaches to walk along as well as a great museum, aquarium and galleries to visit.
 Alternatively the lovely beach and promenade make for a great relaxing walk - though bathing in the ocean waters may be a bit chilly.
-Accommodation will be in dormitories for the next two nights and upgrades are possible, but depend on room availability.

 The next day are spent relaxing or participating in a myriad of Optional Excursions.

 DAYS 50 - 51: Swakopmund to Sesriem (B / L / D)

 Leaving Swakopmund, the group will head south to meet the Atlantic Ocean at Walvis Bay, before turning inward towards the desert.
 Continuing the journey the group will enter the Namib-Naukluft Park, one of the oldest deserts in the world.
 Base is made at Sesriem, a great place to experience the Namib and its many moods.
 A short distance away is Sossusvlei, surrounded by a dramatic sea of sand dunes reputed to be the highest in the world.
 Magnificent views of the desert can be seen from the top of the dunes, some over 300 m high.
 The afternoon is spent exploring this amazing area.

 DAY 52: Sesriem to Fish River Canyon (B / L / D)